 Our LTO Experience

 One aspect of the training we felt was highly beneficial to us was afternoon street ministry.
-While this was quite stretching for us, especially at first, we found that the more we ‘practiced’ it, the more courage and boldness we had to go out and witness again.
-We also enjoyed the fellowship of like-minded believers of the whole class and made some lasting friendships.
+While this was quite stretching for us, we found that the more we ‘practiced’ it, the more courage and boldness we had to go out and witness again.
+We also enjoyed the fellowship of like-minded believers and made some lasting friendships.

-Whether you are praying about if, when or where God is calling you into missions, or if you just want to more effectively witness in your community, we highly recommend going to NYC for the training.
-We are so thankful for all we learned.
-Our family’s plans are for moving to Chiang Mai, Thailand in the winter of 2013.
-We look forward to seeing what God has for us in Asia!
+Whether you have a specific call to missions or if you just want to more effectively witness in your community, we highly recommend going to NYC for the training.
+We are so thankful for all we learned and we look forward to seeing what God has for us as we go on assignment!

-Every day from 3:00 pm to 5:00 pm we had the opportunity to go out into the streets and put to practice what we had been taught.
-Towards the beginning of Long-Term Orientation (LTO) Alan Roth had taught a class on personal evangelism.
-He had given us many tips on how to begin conversations with total strangers and ways that we could eventually turn the conversation into a presentation of the Gospel message.
-We also had a session on Islam and how to effectively witness to them; and a session on Buddhism explaining ways we can present the Gospel contextually to them.
-Then each day we were given an outreach assignment that stretched us and grew us in unique ways.
+Towards the beginning of Long-Term Orientation, Allen Roth taught a class on personal evangelism.
+He gave us many tips on how to begin conversations with total strangers and ways that we could eventually turn conversations into a presentation of the Gospel message.
+We also had sessions on how to effectively witness and present the Gospel to Muslims and Buddhists.
+Each day we were given an outreach assignment that stretched us in unique ways.

-One day, after the first personal evangelism class, we were to pray for divine appointments and then go out and look to have a conversation with somebody in hope of sharing the Gospel with them.
+One day, after the first personal evangelism class, we were to pray for divine appointments and then attempt to have a conversation with somebody in hope of sharing the Gospel.
 Another day we went into a Muslim community and talked with the Muslims that were walking the streets.
-One afternoon was spent in the metro system on the subways singing and sharing scripture and testimonies to the people present in the subway car.
-A unique opportunity that we had one day, was to give a kids program in the park.
+One afternoon was spent in the metro system on the subways singing and sharing Scripture and testimonies.
+Another day we had the opportunity to hold a kids program in the park.
 We sang, did a Bible skit, and passed out coloring pictures with crayons.
-An interesting activity that we did one day was doing some spiritual mapping of the community around the training center.
-With this information they could pray for their people more specifically and also brainstorm ways to reach out more effectively to the people of this neighborhood.
-Other times we would simply hand out tracks and/or prayer walk.
+Once we did some spiritual mapping of the community around the training center by surveying people.
+With this information the team here could pray more specifically and reach out more effectively in this neighborhood.
+Other times we would simply hand out tracts and/or prayer walk.

-These experiences were very stretching for me personally, especially the personal evangelism assignments where we were encouraged to find people to talk to and share the Gospel with in a one-on-one encounter.
-It got me out of my comfort zone, it gave me more courage when witnessing to people, and it taught me to rely on God every moment for the words to say and the Scripture to share with them.
-It also convicted me of my need to commit more Scripture to memory because Scripture is more powerful than a two-edged sword and will stick with the people for quite a bit longer than the mere words that we say.
-I was also convicted of the fact that evangelism is not optional, it is a mandate (requirement) of God for those who call Him Lord.
-Finally, the most important thing I got out of this orientation was the fact that evangelism is not primarily leading people to Christ for salvation from Hell, but leading people to Christ so that they may glorify God.
+These experiences were very stretching for me personally, especially the assignments where we were encouraged to find people to share the Gospel with in a one-on-one encounter.
+Outreach times got me out of my comfort zone, gave me more courage when witnessing to people, and taught me to rely on God every moment for the words to say and the Scriptures to share.
+I was also convicted of my need to commit more Scripture to memory, because Scripture is more powerful than a two-edged sword and will stick with people for longer than the words that we say.
+Evangelism is not optional: it is a mandate of God for those who call Him Lord.
+Finally, evangelism is not primarily about leading people to Christ for salvation from hell, but about leading people to Christ so that they may glorify God.
 We as humans are only fully alive when we are glorifying God.
-That is what outreach is all about, preaching the Gospel so that people may become fully alive.
+That is what outreach is all about: preaching the Gospel so that people may become fully alive.

 Cross Cultural Training

-It ought to be easy for conservative Mennonites to understand the need for cross-cultural training in Christian Evangelism.
-We are an ethnic group ourselves within American society and without serious cross-cultural outreach toward us in centuries past—whether by intent or otherwise— we’d be up the creek without a Savior.
-And further, the only way we’ve been able to have an impact at all has been to think, feel, and function cross-culturally.
-This, by the way, is true for every Christian subculture.
+It ought to be easy for conservative Mennonites to understand the need for cross-cultural training in Christian evangelism.
+We are an ethnic group ourselves within American society, and without serious cross-cultural outreach toward us in centuries past—whether by intent or otherwise— we’d be up the creek without a Savior.
+Further, the only way we’ve been able to have an impact at all has been to think, feel, and function cross-culturally.
+This is true for every Christian subculture.

-God has created everyone in HIS own image and whenever anyone has tried to make something of THEMSELVES, or has tried to protect themselves from threat of identity-LOSS, God has taken drastic action.
-At the tower of Babel, God deliberately confused the languages thereby forcing upon them the greatest cultural barrier possible… all because they tried to create an arrogant identity.
-And Cain was reprimanded and sent off into no-man’s-land ultimately because he felt threatened by his brother’s more favorable treatment.
-So weather trying to establish one’s own identity or trying to protect one’s perceived identity… rather than willingly embracing our GOD-given identity and that of others… we risk the discipline of God Himself.
+God has created everyone in His own image.
+Whenever anyone has tried to make something themselves or has tried to protect themselves from threat of identity-loss, God has taken drastic action.
+At the tower of Babel, God deliberately confused the languages, thereby forcing upon them the greatest cultural barrier possible - all because they tried to create an arrogant identity.
+Cain was reprimanded and sent off into no-man’s-land ultimately because he felt threatened by his brother’s more favorable treatment.
+In trying to establish our own identity or protect a perceived identity rather than willingly embracing our God-given identity, we risk the discipline of God Himself.